 In Maryland v.
 King, the Supreme Court reached the question of "whether the Fourth Amendment prohibits the collection and analysis of a DNA sample from persons arrested, but not yet convicted, on felony charges."
 In 2009, the defendant was arrested and charged with first- and second-degree assault after he threatened a group of people with a shotgun.
 Pursuant to the Maryland DNA Collection Act (the Act), he was cheek swabbed for DNA during booking, and the DNA was later found to match the DNA sample from an unsolved rape in 2003.
 Based on that DNA evidence, the defendant was tried and convicted for the 2003 rape after the Circuit Court Judge denied his motion to suppress the DNA evidence because the Act violated the Fourth Amendment.
-The Maryland Court of Appeals reversed, deciding that the portions of the Act authorizing collection unreasonable because the defendant's "expectation of privacy is greater than the State's purported interest in using [the defendant's] DNA to identify him."
+The Maryland Court of Appeals reversed, deciding that the portions of the Act authorizing collection of DNA from felony arrestees were unconstitutional.
+It found the DNA collection unreasonable because the defendant's "expectation of privacy is greater than the State's purported interest in using [the defendant's] DNA to identify him."